 It’s worth braving the traffic chaos of Vauxhall gyratory to find Brunswick House – a characterful oasis amid soulless high-rises.
 Framed by glass-fronted apartments, the Georgian building harks back to Vauxhall’s ‘pleasure garden’ days – although it now serves as an architectural salvage shop, within which the café does its thing.
-The kitchen serves up modestly priced seasonal dishes in a recently extended dining room filled with the shop’s more wacky curios – think antique toy cars, giant clocks and gaudy chandeliers.
-Dishes on the daily set menu pack plenty of flavour: slippery lentils are offset by tart goats’ curd and zesty herb sauce, while lemon sole comes with complex smoked anchovy mayonnaise and sweet roasted fennel.
-Regulars also praise the weekend brunch.
-Service is sprightly and honest, and a surprisingly good wine list offers plenty by the carafe.
+The kitchen serves up modestly priced seasonal dishes in a dining room filled with the shop’s more wacky curios – think antique toy cars, giant clocks and gaudy chandeliers.
+Dishes pack plenty of flavour: think Saddleback neck fillet with swiss chard (cut through with a sharp apple mustard), bavette tartare with mussels and dripping toast or chargrilled lamb dressed with chilli and yoghurt.
+Regulars also praise the weekend brunch, while service is sprightly and a surprisingly good wine list offers plenty by the carafe.